 A lamina is a thin layer of a composite material, typically with a thickness around 0.005 inches (0.125 mm)[47].
 By stacking multiple laminae together in the direction of the lamina thickness, a laminate structure is created (see Figure 6.7).
 When analyzing a lamina from a macroscopic perspective, we focus on its overall mechanical behavior rather than examining the individual components such as fibers and matrix.
 The mechanical properties of a lamina are influenced by the properties of its constituents (fibers and matrix) and how they are arranged within the lamina.
-However, it's important to note that mechanical properties can vary throughout the lamina due to differences in fiber properties, matrix properties, or the properties of the fiber-matrix interface.
+However, it's important to note that mechanical properties, matrix properties, or the properties of the fiber-matrix interface.